 And don’t forget the charger, cable, and case.
 Yep, it all adds up.

 Alternative to having to phones?

 One way to have the flexibility of two phone numbers and plans with only one phone.
 And that’s to buy a dual SIM phone.
 These are becoming more popular and most of the top brands and models are dual SIM.
 Of course, it doesn’t cover everything.

-Another solution is to use an eSIM service like Holafly (my favorite and the most versatile eSIM), Airalo (iOS and Android) or eSIM (Android only).
+Another solution is to use an eSIM service like Holafly.
+Check Mobimatters for an overview of different eSIM services.
 Set up your eSIM in less than five minutes.
 Keep in touch while you travel without worrying about roaming or unexpected charges.
 You can also share your data plan with others.
 You can still keep your local SIM card or “home” SIM to receive calls.
 I use this service and it works really well.

 With a dual-SIM iPhone 13 model and the correct cellular service plan from your carrier, Dual SIM lets you use two active and operational SIMs at once.
 But even the Apple iPhone 11 Pro Max, one of the most powerful cameras on the market (3 lenses), great battery performance, and all the other lovely Apple features, offers eSIM capabilities – but there’s only room for one physical SIM.
 The virtual SIM takes the place of a real physical card.

 I’ve been using a Google Pixel for a few years and love it.
 You’ll need the 3rd generation of the Pixel to get two SIM slots.

 The Pixel 5 is a really good value phone (possibly the most bang for your buck at that price) that can be either your main phone or a super-powerful backup.
 The camera is also incredible.
 I use a Pixel 5, by the way.